-A stone’s throw from the iconic Cheops pyramids, another soon to be famousman-made creation rises, towering over the Giza Plateau: The Grand Egyptian Museum.
-An ultra-modern building of unprecedented proportions, this immense edifice stretching over 117 acres is nearly completed, with its inauguration scheduled for the end of 2020.
+A stone’s throw from the iconic Cheops pyramids, another famous man-made creation rises, towering over the Giza Plateau: The Grand Egyptian Museum.
+The construction of this ultra-modern building of unprecedented proportions, stretching over 117 acres, was recently finalized.

 With its 20 years of construction punctuated with pitfalls and dead ends, 5000 daily onsite workers and 1-billion-dollar budget, it is the biggest construction site the world has ever seen.
-In the 260,000 square feet dedicated to the permanent collection, the new museum will house 100,000 priceless archaeological artefacts including numerous ones that have never been shown to the public.
-The world-renowned funerary mask will have pride of place among the 4500 relics displayed from Tutankhamen’s treasures.
-Crowning stroke in the design and layout of the museum space: the 15,000 expected daily visitors will be greeted at the entry bythe pride of the nation – the colossal Ramses II statue.
+In the 260,000 square feet dedicated to the permanent collection, the new museum houses 100,000 priceless archaeological artefacts including numerous ones that have never been shown to the public.
+The world-renowned funerary mask has pride of place among the 4500 relics displayed from Tutankhamen’s treasures.
+The 15,000 expected daily visitors are greeted at the entry by the pride of the nation – the colossal Ramses II statue.